All about the World War I British Concrete Ships - The Crete Fleet

 His interest in concrete ships was first triggered by 'Cretegaff', the last floating survivor of the World War I 'Crete Fleet' that lies in Carlingford Marina.

-He has been researching concrete ships since 2019 and has completed two manuscripts with the hope of being published this year.
+He has been researching concrete ships since 2019 and has completed three manuscripts with the hope of being published this year.

-In the meantime, he has published a number of on-line articles aimed at generating interest in British concrete ships.
+In the meantime, he has published a number of on-line articles aimed at generating interest and telling the facts about concrete ships.

 Erlend lives near Oslo, Norway.

-Speaking Norwegian, French, German and English, Erlend collaborates continuously with Richard and is able to uncover hidden secrets in the ship registries and newspapers of the world.
+Speaking Norwegian, French, German and English, Erlend collaborates continuously, multiple times each day, with Richard to uncover hidden secrets in the ship registries, archives and new

 Erlend lives near Oslo, Norway.

-Speaking Norwegian, French, German and English, Erlend collaborates continuously with Richard and is able to uncover hidden secrets in the ship registries and newspapers of the world.
+Speaking Norwegian, French, German and English, Erlend collaborates continuously, multiple times each day, with Richard to uncover hidden secrets in the ship registries, archives and newspapers of the World.

-Erlend is busy writing a number of books, including 'The Toxic Kraken', and investigation of the post war dumping of chemical weapons.
+Erlend is busy writing a number of books, including 'The Toxic Kraken', an investigation of the post war dumping of chemical weapons.

-Whilst continuing to believe that our research will ultimately turn into a book or two, we continue to publish on-line articles that aim to develop greater awareness of the history of concrete ships.
+Whilst continuing to believe that our research will ultimately turn into a book or two (or more) we continue to publish on-line articles that aim to develop greater awareness of the history of concrete ships.

-Whilst continuing to believe that our research will ultimately turn into a book or two, we continue to publish on-line articles that aim to develop greater awareness of the history of concrete ships.
+Whilst continuing to believe that our research will ultimately turn into a book or two (or more) we continue to publish on-line articles that aim to develop greater awareness of the history of concrete ships.

-If you are interested, we also have a Facebook page @thecretefleet and also an Instagram account the_crete_fleet which are easy to Like & Follow !
+If you are interested, we also have a Facebook page @thecretefleet and also an Instagram account, the_crete_fleet and a Twitter page.
+We are easy to Like & Follow !